Post

 My Windows history

-My journey began in 1995 at the age of five with MS-DOS.
-Since my father ran a computer shop, I naturally learned how to assemble hardware and install software even before I started school.
-Since then, I have transitioned through Windows 95, 98, 2000, ME, XP, 7, 8, 10, and I currently use Windows 11 alongside macOS and a Synology Linux server.
-Although the most dramatic change I experienced was the transition from Windows 95 to 98, Windows XP remains my personal favorite.
-It holds a special place in my heart because it reminds me of my happiest and most carefree years as a student.
+Since then, I have used Windows 95, 98, 2000, ME, XP, 7, 8, 10, and currently Windows 11, alongside macOS and a Synology Linux server.
+Although the most dramatic transition I experienced was from Windows 95 to Windows 98, Windows XP remains my personal favorite.
+It holds a special place in my heart because it reminds me of the happiest and most carefree years of my student life.

 MS-DOS